hyperledger/identus-cloud-agent/docs/docusaurus/schemas/create.md

 The PRISM platform v2.0 exposes REST API for creation, fetching, and searching the credential schema records.

-The OpenAPI specification and redoc documentation describe the endpoint.
+The OpenAPI specification and ReDoc documentation describe the endpoint.

 In this document, you can find step-by-step instructions for creating the credential schema.